cea-hpc/modules/doc/source/design/hide-or-forbid-modulefile.rst

   - ``--hard``: highest hiding level
   - ``--not-user``: specify a list of users unaffected by hide mechanism
   - ``--not-group``: specify a list of groups whose member are unaffected by hide mechanism
+  - ``--user``: specify a list of users specifically affected by hide mechanism
+  - ``--group``: specify a list of groups whose member are specifically affected by hide mechanism
   - ``--before``: enables hide mechanism until a given date
   - ``--after``: enables hide mechanism after a given date